GlobalSolutions365/XrmProjectTemplateCQS/readme.md

     public abstract TPostEvent Execute(TCommand command);
 }
 ```
-(Simplified a little but compared to the actual implementation, but not much ;))
+(Simplified a little compared to the actual implementation, but not much :wink:)

 1. It calls the virtual ```Validate``` method, with the command as argument.
 Because the method is virtual it's not required to be implemented in classes extending ```CommandHandler<TCommand, TResultEvent>```.
 If you want to implement your own validation it should be here.
 Either return false if you want it to silently fail (stop the flow) or throw an exception if you want it to be loud :bomb:.
 2. It calls the abstract ```Execute``` method, which takes in the command and returns an event.
 This method is abstract, so it's required to be implemented (else the whole command handler wouldn't make much sense).